 Step 1: Disconnect the Battery.

-The important first step in cleaning battery corrosion is to disconnect the wires from the negative battery post.
+The first step is crucial in cleaning battery corrosion.; you must disconnect the wires from the negative battery post.
 If you disconnect the positive post first, you risk electric shock or burns if your tools come in contact with the exposed post and the metal of the vehicle.
 If the wires don’t come off easily, try twisting them back and forth while lifting up.
-The battery corrosion might make it difficult but they will come off with a little effort.
+The battery corrosion might make it difficult, but they will come off with a little effort.

 Step 2: Clean Corrosion from the Battery.

 After disconnecting the positive battery post you can put the wires aside for later and focus on cleaning the corrosion on the battery.
 The best way to dissolve battery corrosion is with a cup of water mixed with a teaspoon of baking soda.
 Take this mixture and either slowly pour it directly on the battery corrosion or wet an old toothbrush or rag with it and use it to brush away the corrosion.
 The baking soda will dissolve the corrosion from the battery very effectively without requiring too much effort or making a mess.
 Another popular method, and readily available at any convenience store, is a can of soda.
 You can pour the soda over the corroded battery posts and it will clean them by dissolving the corrosion much like the baking soda mixture.

 After the corrosion is removed from the battery itself, take a wire brush or the toothbrush with baking soda mixture and clean the car battery terminals, paying close attention to where they connect to the battery posts to ensure a good connection now that the posts themselves are clean.

 Now you are ready to finish cleaning the battery and reconnect it to the car.
 If you used soda, rinse it off with a little water.
 Next, wipe away any excess moisture on or around the battery, the posts, and terminals.
 Now you are ready to reconnect the battery, starting with the positive terminal and then the negative.